natcap/invest.users-guide/source/sdr.rst

 2. Do a sensitivity analysis of the input parameters, to determine which parameters have the greatest effect on modeling results.
 This is most often done with LULC-based parameters (like USLE C) and "global" parameters (like IC0 and k).
 It can also involve spatial inputs, but this is less frequently done.

 For example, to do a sensitivity analysis of the Borselli *k* parameter, you would do multiple model runs, changing the value of *k* in each run in increments of, say, 10%, within the range of +/-50%.
 (See Table 1 in Hamel et al (2015)).
 Note that this can involve many model runs, so it may be useful to script the process.
-See the section *InVEST Scripting Guide and API* in this User Guide for more information on batch processing InVEST model runs.
+See the section :ref:`invest_api` in this User Guide for more information on batch processing InVEST model runs.
 If changing the parameter value has a large effect on results, then the model is sensitive to that parameter, and is a good candidate for adjustment for calibration.
 If changing the parameter has little to no effect on results, there's no need to include it in the calibration.

 3. Once you've determined the most sensitive parameters, you may choose to use one for calibration, or you may choose to do another set of model runs where more than one of the most sensitive parameters are adjusted within a range.